Thought Capital

 Image

-As of March 31, 2023.
+As of March 31, 2024.
 Source: Bloomberg.

-Many larger investors in the high yield bond and leveraged loan markets often view smaller deal sizes as unattractive.
-In the high yield bond market, managers of both large benchmark-centric mandates and ETFs both target higher-rated, larger issue sizes that provide greater liquidity at the cost of lower spreads.
-Similarly, collateralized loan obligations (CLOs), which are the largest buyers of leveraged loans, also place a premium on size, as CLO managers generally find larger deals more suitable for their risk-reward objectives.
-These preferences create mispricings in both markets, providing an opportunity for active managers with more flexible mandates to capitalize on this inefficiency.
 As we have shown, much of the compensation received for investing in below-investment grade credit markets rewards risks beyond the loss of principal.
-Further, there exists a persistent potential opportunity to capture a liquidity premium by investing in smaller deals within the high yield bond and leveraged loan universe.
-While smaller high yield bond issues offer an attractive size premium, an even greater reward exists among leveraged loans.
-However, as highlighted at the outset of this note, a thorough understanding of credit risk is paramount.
-Any liquidity premium loses its worth if one cannot protect the principal value of the investment.
-That said, both leveraged credit markets offer an enticing opportunity for patient investors with the flexibility and time horizon necessary to capture this attractive liquidity premium.
+Further, we believe a persistent opportunity exists to capture a liquidity premium by investing in smaller deals within the high yield bond and leveraged loan universe.
+While smaller high yield bonds offer an attractive size premium, an even greater potential reward exists among leveraged loans.
+However, this note began by highlighting that an assessment and thorough understanding of credit risk is paramount.
+The liquidity premium loses its worth if one cannot protect the principal value of the investment.
+That said, we believe that both markets offer an enticing opportunity for patient investors who have the flexibility and appropriate time horizons necessary to capture this healthy liquidity premium.

 Important Disclosures

 This information is provided for illustrative purposes only.
-Opinions and views expressed constitute the judgment of Polen Capital as of May 2023 and may involve a number of assumptions and estimates that are not guaranteed and are subject to change without notice or update.
+Opinions and views expressed constitute the judgment of Polen Capital as of May 2024 and may involve a number of assumptions and estimates that are not guaranteed and are subject to change without notice or update.

 Although the information and any opinions or views given have been obtained from or based on sources believed to be reliable, no warranty or representation is made as to their correctness, completeness, or accuracy.
 Opinions, estimates, forecasts, and statements of financial market trends that are based on current market conditions constitute our judgment and are subject to change without notice, including any forward-looking estimates or statements which are based on certain expectations and assumptions.
 The views and strategies described may not be suitable for all clients.